jusvail/hexo_blog/source/_posts/202403/whydoyoufuckingstillnotunderstand.md

 Long she thought her heart had hardened,
 Immune to hate, to love, to feel.
 But the armor was mere illusion,
-Her tender heart beneath was real.
+Her fragile heart beneath was real.

 Kindness, they said, she must possess,
 Yet those who preached it turned away.